Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

-This corollary follows directly from \cref{thm:identification-pci}, noting that $Y_t = \sum_{s=t}^H \gamma^{s-t} Y_t^{(s)}$, and $h^{(t)} = \sum_{s=t}^H \gamma^{s-t} h^{(t,s)}$.
-We note that \cref{eq:psiis} and \cref{eq:psireg} have very similar structures to importance sampling and direct method estimators for the MDP setting, while \cref{eq:psidr} has a very similar structure to the Double Reinforcement Learning (DRL) estimators for the MDP setting \citep{kallus2020double}, where the $h^{(t)}$ terms are similar to the quality function terms, and the $\eta_t$ and $\nu_t$ terms are similar to the importance sampling terms.
-In the case of \cref{eq:psidr} this is particularly promising, since DRL estimators enjoy desirable properties such as semiparametric efficiency in the MDP setting \citep{kallus2020double}.
+Since $\eb[\psidr(\tau_H)]$ is fully defined by $\pb$, this is a valid identification result.
+As detailed in our proof, the existence of solutions to \cref{eq:q,eq:h} is guaranteed given our assumptions.
+Comparing with \cref{thm:tennenholtz}, this result has many immediate advantages; it is written as an expectation over $\pb$, and so may be analyzed readily using standard semiparametric efficiency theory, and although \cref{eq:h,eq:q} may appear complex given that they are expressed in terms of the intervention distributions $\ps{t}$, this can easily be dealt with as discussed later.
+We also observe that \cref{eq:psidr} has a very similar structure to the Double Reinforcement Learning (DRL) estimators for the MDP setting \citep{kallus2020double}, where $h^{(t)}$ and $q^{(t)}$ are used in place of inverse propensity score and quality function terms respectively.
+This is very promising, since DRL estimators enjoy desirable properties such as semiparametric efficiency in the MDP setting \citep{kallus2020double}.
 Indeed, in \cref{sec:estimation} we show that similar properties extend to estimators defined based on \cref{eq:psidr}.